Pretty Bitch Music: Composition and concept

 Saweetie told gal-dem that Pretty Bitch Music focuses on "exponential growth and producing artistry" and that it was made with the intent of wanting people to have fun and feel sexy and confident, while also presenting the importance of showing an example of women "being about your business".

 Promotion

-Before its official release, Saweetie performed a solo version of "Best Friend" for the first time as a 2020/21 New Years Eve performance for Bud Light Seltzer, where she also performed the album's singles "Back to the Streets" and "Tap In".
+Before its official release, Saweetie performed a solo version of "Best Friend" for the first time as a 2020/21 New Year's Eve performance for Bud Light Seltzer, where she also performed the album's singles "Back to the Streets" and "Tap In".
 She also performed "Best Friend" and "Tap In" at the Triller Fight Club.